What we do

 This is where we come in.
-ASSIST is an invaluable lifeline for failed asylum seekers in Sheffield, offering solidarity, support and hope in the form of accommodation, advice and access to essential services.
+ASSIST is an invaluable lifeline for refused asylum seekers in Sheffield, offering solidarity, support and hope in the form of accommodation, advice and access to essential services.

 A community-led charity

 ASSIST is proud to be a community-led charity.
 We have a large and generous community of donors, volunteers and fundraisers.
 A community that shares both outrage and hope; outrage at a failing system which leaves refugees destitute, and hope that we can help support positive changes in their lives.

 Since 2003, our small organisation has achieved so much and done our city proud.
 We’re a supportive friend to around 90 asylum seekers every week.
 The demand for our services grows bigger by the day and we’re always looking for more people to get involved and join our community.